kristopolous/music-explorer/readme.md

     $ ./install.sh

 Ok, that was easy.
 Now figure out where you want the music to go.
-Currently I recommend some large partition, like say a 512G SD card if you're on a laptop or a RAID array.
-For me I'm going to use `/sd/mp3/label`
+I'm going to use `/sd/mp3/label`

     $ mkdir -p /sd/mp3/label
     $ cd /sd/mp3/label